Questions about the course

 How much does the course cost?

 Piddington PLT is the most affordable PLT course in Australia.
 We will provide more detailed information about fees and scholarships as part of our application guide.
+In 2025 PLT cost $8,990.00 and we do not foresee a change in these fees for 2026.

 Our program is approved by the Legal Practice Board of WA as meeting the requirements for admission in Western Australia, but our course is not eligible for Graduates wishing to apply for a FEE-HELP loan from the Commonwealth Government.

 We understand the considerable challenges that come from volunteering in a CLC and paying course fees for your PLT, and are keen to ensure that no one misses out participating in our program for financial reasons.
+We offer a range of scholarships and fee payment plans which will be discussed once you commence PLT.